mongodb/docs/source/includes/fact-no-support-for-scram-sha-256-on-backing-databases.rst

-.. admonition:: No Support for SCRAM-SHA-256 Auth for |onprem| Backing Databases
+.. important:: No Support for SCRAM-SHA-256 Auth for |onprem| Backing Databases
-   :class: important

    Although MongoDB 4.0 supports the :manual:`SCRAM-SHA-256 </core/security-scram>` authentication